michel-leonard/C-Quadratic-Sieve/README.md

 | 270 | `./qs 1415606447884291776606783262139201189953436249643759632827004228713595295320953939`  | 13 min

 The initial software goal was to **factor 200-bit RSA in 30 seconds**, after which there were fewer situations tested.
-- Some RSA numbers larger than 250 bits have been tested, they have been factorized.
+- During a test that lasted 2 hours, the software factored a **300-bit RSA** number
-- During a stress test that lasted 2 hours, the software factored a **300-bit RSA** number.
+- RSA numbers greater than 250 bits have been tested, they have been factorized

-Aditionally, the software factored the **321-bit** RSA number relating to the "[bank card case](https://www.enseignement.polytechnique.fr/profs/informatique/Eric.Goubault/Cours09/qs.pdf)" during a technical test that laster 12 hours.
+- The software factored the **321-bit** RSA number relating to the "[bank card case](https://www.enseignement.polytechnique.fr/profs/informatique/Eric.Goubault/Cours09/qs.pdf)"
 # Fermat numbers factorization
 |F| Value | Took  |
 |--|--|--|